lukestrickland/ggdmc/README.md

 ## Acknowledgments

-* density.cpp is based on Voss & Voss's (2012) density.c in fast-dm 30.2.
+* Early version of density.cpp is based on Voss & Voss's (2012) density.c in
+fast-dm 30.2.
-* The truncated normal distributions were originally based on Jonathan Olmsted's
-<jpolmsted@gmail.com> RcppTN 0.1-8 (https://github.com/olmjo/RcppTN) and
-Christopher Jackson's <chris.jackson@mrc-bsu.cam.ac.uk> R codes in msm.
+* Early version of the truncated normal distributions is  based on Jonathan Olmsted's <jpolmsted@gmail.com> RcppTN 0.1-8 (https://github.com/olmjo/RcppTN) and Christopher Jackson's <chris.jackson@mrc-bsu.cam.ac.uk> R codes in msm package.
-* C++ codes in this package depend largely on Dirk Eddelbuettel, Romain Francois and Doug Bates's Rcpp, and RcppArmadillo.
 * Armadillo is a collection of C++ library for performing linear algebra <http://arma.sourceforge.net/>, authored by Conrad Sanderson.
-* Thanks to Matthew Gretton's consulation about rtdists's internal.
+* Thanks to Matthew Gretton's consulation about rtdists.